 - Social Media Marketers & Community Manager(s)

 - Web Design, Web Maintenance & SEO Experts

-Note that “coaching” is not included in this list, and that is because these functions are not performed by the CEO and small business owner, this is why it is important to hire experts who can work in their zone of genius.
+Note that “coaching” is not included in this list, and that is because the CEO and small business owner do not perform these functions; this is why it is important to hire experts who can work in their zone of genius.

 You may be able to hire independent contractors to make the process easier, and you may also want to consider hiring a marketing agency.
-An agency will typically be either full-service, or specialized in an area (or areas) of marketing and make the creation of your dream marketing team an easy step to follow.
+An agency will typically be either full-service or specialized in an area (or areas) of marketing and make creating your dream marketing team an easy step to follow.